Posted on October 02 2023

 If you have placed your order via our website but your designs aren’t quite ready yet, that’s ok.
 You have up to 2 weeks to submit your artwork to us, which allows you to take advantage of any special offers that we’re running.

-Please save all Illustrator files in .Ai format.
+Save all Paint Tool SAI files in .Psd format.
 Here’s how…

 3. Placing a re-order